ll629/INFO5901/documents/syllabus/syllabus.md

 ### Accommodations for Students with Disabilities

-If you think you need an accommodation for a disability, please provide your accommodation letter from Student Disability Services.
+If you need an accommodation for a disability, please provide your accommodation letter from Student Disability Services.
 Some aspects of this course such as guest lectures and project activities and assignments may be modified to facilitate your participation and